 - Hearing by an administrative law judge (ALJ)

 - Review by the Appeals Council

 Reconsideration.
 This is a thorough and independent review of your case, based on the evidence you submitted for the initial determination plus any further evidence you submit in connection with the reconsideration.
-It’s made by a member of the SSA staff who has been trained in handling reconsiderations and who was not involved in the initial decision you’re appealing.
+When the review is of a medical denial, it is done by a member of the state Disability Determination Services staff who has been trained in handling reconsiderations and who was not involved in the initial decision you’re appealing.
 Most reconsiderations involve a review of your files without the need for you to be present.